cnoe-io/reference-implementation-google/README.md

 ## Installation Flow

-The installation process follows this new pattern using a local Kind cluster as bootstrap:
+The installation process follows this pattern using a local Kind cluster as bootstrap:

 1. Configure your environment settings in `config.yaml`
-2. Set up Azure credentials in `private/azure-credentials.json`
+2. Set up GCP credentials (service account key)
 3. Run `task install` which:
    - Creates a local Kind cluster using the configuration in `kind.yaml`
    - Deploys components to Kind cluster via Helmfile as specified in `bootstrap-addons.yaml`
-   - Crossplane on Kind cluster connects to Azure and creates necessary cloud resources:
+   - Crossplane on Kind cluster connects to GCP and manages cloud resources:
      - Crossplane Workload Identity
-     - Azure Key Vault
+     - Secret Manager secrets
      - DNS records (`*.local.<domain>`) for observing local installation
-   - Deploys CNOE components to the target AKS cluster via ArgoCD
+   - Deploys CNOE components to the target GKE cluster via ArgoCD
 4. Monitor installation progress via local ArgoCD at `argocd.local.<domain>` and Crossplane at `crossplane.local.<domain>`
 5. Once installation is complete, the local Kind cluster is no longer needed